fieldtrip/website/development/project/nutmeg.md

 ### 7) Changes to FT for compatibility with NM

-- any function/tool that plots should 'play nice' with Nutmeg figures concurrently open \* Specifically, can FT plotting tools call 'figure' prior to the plot, to avoid plotting over an existing open figure (e.g. Nutmeg GUI figures)
+- any function/tool that plots should 'play nice' with Nutmeg figures concurrently open \* Specifically, can FT plotting tools call 'figure' prior to the plot, to avoid plotting over an existing open figure (e.g., Nutmeg GUI figures)

 ### 8) Conversion functions